Porkalaikarthika/Portfolio/README.md

-- Add  project links
+- Evaluate accessibility
-- Add contact forms
+- Add Mobile menu
-- Add blogs
+- Incorporate form validation for the contact form

 <p align="right">(<a href="#readme-top">back to top</a>)</p>